eonu/fpga/projects/sequential/5-shift-register-button/README.md

-# Shift register - Switch-powered LED display
+# Shift register - Button-powered LED display

 This module should implement a 16-bit shift register with the serial input controlled by a single push button.
 The flip-flop outputs should be connected to the 16 LEDs on the board, and the clock signal should be divided down to a rate that makes the shifting viewable to the human eye, e.g. 2Hz or 4Hz.